8rice/nft-ece-tp/README.md

 ## Blockchain Project Dogs for the Planet

-Instructions to launche the app
+Instructions to launch the app
 - Clone the repo
 - run `npm install`
 - run `npm start`